ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 dnsmasq --interface=eth1 --dhcp-range=10.10.1.20,10.10.1.50,255.255.255.0,72h --no-hosts --dhcp-option=6,10.10.1.254 --addn-hosts=/tmp/badhosts -d
 ```

 Note the `addn-hosts` option we are using, to tell `dnsmasq` to respond to queries for hostnames listed in the `badhosts` file with the corresponding addresses listed there.
-Also on the attacker, start a `tcpdump`:
+Also on the attacker, start a `tcpdump` to show DHCP traffic:

 ```
-tcpdump -n -i eth1 "ip"
+tcpdump -i eth1 -n -e -v "udp port 67 or udp port 68"
 ```

 Now, on the client node, run